 Candidates for a Director of Logistics position typically need to have earned a Bachelor’s degree or Master’s degree in a field such as business administration, economics, transportation, operations, or supply chain management.
 Five or more years of managerial experience working in logistics-related fields is also commonly required by employers.
 An MBA in fields related to those listed above is also strongly preferred.

 What skills does a Logistics Director need?

-Logistics Directors also need to possess exceptional interpersonal and communication skills, since managing and developing relationships with manufacturers, suppliers, vendors, carriers, and 3PL partners is an important aspect of the role.
+Logistics Directors also need to possess exceptional interpersonal and communication skills, since managing and developing relationships with manufacturers, suppliers, vendors, couriers, and 3PL partners is an important aspect of the role.

 What does a Logistics Director do?

 A Logistics Director manages operations for a business’s entire supply chain.
-This includes logistics planning, warehouse and inventory management, budgeting, carrier relationship management, staffing, and continuous optimization of logistics operations.
+This includes logistics planning, warehouse and inventory management, budgeting, courier relationship management, staffing, and continuous optimisation of logistics operations.